Springworks/generator-springworks/generators/static-api/templates/_README.md

 # Static API
-Expects Swagger spec (`api.json`) to be copied into this package's directory, e.g. with `npm run static-api`.
+Expects Swagger spec (`api.json`) to be copied into this package's directory, e.g. with `yarn run static-api`.

 ## API